JamieBort/Learning-Directory/README.md

 The purpose of this directory is to house all of the code I write as I learn new technologies and hone my skills.
 This is to help keep my GitHub account organized.

+Add a [Table of Contents](https://stackoverflow.com/questions/18244417/how-do-i-create-some-kind-of-table-of-content-in-github-wiki) to this file. (?)

 ---
 ## Explanation of files and directories